mdramjankhan/SquadArena----Apk/README.md

 1. Create your account and set up your profile.
 2. Add funds to your wallet (or join free-entry events).
 3. Join a match or tournament that fits your skill bracket.
-4. Play the game, submit results (auto or manual, depending on the title).
+4. Play Free Fire Max, submit results (auto or manual, depending on the match type).
 5. Win prizes and withdraw securely.

 ## Fair Play & Security